A saved draft was found on this device.

 • Decision — authority signals; testimonials; scientific backing; thought leadership

 Note on AIDA's "Interest" stage: the classic AIDA funnel splits the early funnel into Awareness and Interest.
-This tool uses the three-stage model from methodology §3.5 because the two funnel stages produce the same content-type guidance; splitting them would not change the writing instruction.
+This tool uses the three-stage model from Foundations §3.5 because the two funnel stages produce the same content-type guidance; splitting them would not change the writing instruction.

-Source: Three Streams Methodology, Section 3.5 (JTBD Content Mapping).
+Source: Three Streams GEO Methodology, Foundations §3.5 (Jobs-to-Be-Done Content Mapping).
 Citation-position evidence: Liu et al. (2024), "Lost in the Middle"; Growth Memo ChatGPT citation analysis (2026).

 Situational triggers that bring the reader to your category.
 A single piece can legitimately address several at once — a "quarterly review preparation" piece is both a when and a why.